ToshioCP/Gtk4-tutorial/src/sec2.src.md

 I installed Gtk4 in January 2021.
 So, the following is old information, especially for the version of each software.
-For the latest information, see [Gtk gitlab repository](https://gitlab.gnome.org/GNOME/gtk) and [Gtk official web site](https://docs.gtk.org/gtk4/building.html).
+For the latest information, see [Gtk API Reference, Building GTK](https://docs.gtk.org/gtk4/building.html).

 ### Prerequisites for Gtk4 installation